 - Select the "+" icon at the bottom of the "Printers" list on the left side of this pane.
 The "Add" window appears.

-- Right-click just to the left of the "Search" box, and select "Customize Toolbar."
+- Right-click just to the left of the "Search" box, (or to the right of the icons already displayed at the top of the "Add Printer" window) and select "Customize Toolbar."
 An empty box appears in the toolbar (near where you just right-clicked).

 - Drag the "Advanced" icon - the gear - from the list of "...favorite items..." into that empty box, and select "Done."